Tennis Ireland Anti-Doping Policy

 Players must ensure that they check all of their over the counter and prescription medication.
 All medications purchased in Ireland must be checked using the new Sport Ireland website: https://medcheck.sportireland.ie/

 Medications purchased in Northern Ireland or the United Kingdom can be checked on https://globaldro.com/Home

 For information on managing the risk of using supplements or herbal remedies, please see here: Supplements and Herbal Remedies

 Tennis Ireland requires all players competing on tour to complete the Sport Ireland Anti-Doping eLearning Course on an annual basis.

 This course can be accessed here: Sport Ireland Anti-Doping eLearning

 Sport Ireland Anti-Doping Workshops

-Players and coaches should download the ‘Tennis Anti-Doping’ app for android or iphone which contains the latest information with regards to prohibited substances, key changes and news for players regarding anti-doping.
+Players and coaches should download the ‘Tennis Anti-Doping’ app for Android or Apple which contains the latest information regarding prohibited substances, key changes, and news for players regarding anti-doping.

 For information on what happens during a drug test, please see here: What Happens in a Drug Test